The Power of Chook

 Maintaining Chook Health – Naturally

-Think about planting herbs and flowers next to your chicken run that the chickens can selectively eat to keep themselves healthy.
+Some of these facts are speculative but we think it’s a good idea to plant herbs and flowers next to your chicken run that the chickens can selectively eat to keep themselves healthy.
 A great idea is to plant them on the other (chook-free) side of the chook-run fence so they grow through and can be pecked out without being totally decimated.
 Some recommended plants are:

-Nasturtium – Great for your chooks general health and it repels insect pests.
+Nasturtium – Great for your chooks’ general health and it repels insect pests.